alefeans/metronome/app/docs/deployment-guide.md

 # - Set up and deploy: Y
 # - Which scope: Your account
 # - Link to existing project: N
-# - Project name: metrow
+# - Project name: metronome
 # - Directory: ./
 # - Override settings: N

 # 3. Done!
-Your site is live at: https://metrow.vercel.app
+Your site is live at: https://metronome.vercel.app

 # Alternative: Deploy via Git
 # 1. Go to: https://vercel.com/new